ph4r05/keychest-scanner/DB.md

 split data model of those two by design to reduce the coupling and checker system complexity which has slightly different goals and objectives.

+Service contains test record - same for all allocated groups.

 ### Design use-cases, goals, objectives

 - Consider multiple different certificates for one (solution, service, host).
 E.g., RSA, ECC certs.